-- Stay calm, but act quickly.
+- 1. Stay calm, but act quickly.
 It is important to take "quake safe" action at the first indication of ground shaking. - 2.
 Do not enter or exit a building during the shaking.
-You will be in danger of being hit by falling debris. - 3.
+You could be hit by falling debris. - 3.
 Beware of objects which might fall.
 Move away from them.